||SBDC Business Consultant

 - Represent UW Oshkosh and the SBDC by presenting small business-related seminars and/or webinars using standardized materials, visuals and guidelines of the SBDC and University.

 Other Duties and Responsibilities (10%)

-- Participate in all internal meetings and other meetings and/or training through UW Oshkosh and the UW System as requested.
+- Participate in all internal meetings and other meetings and/or training through UW Oshkosh.

-- Represent SBDC and UW Oshkosh through external meetings and serve on campus-wide committees and external initiatives as appointed.
+- Represent SBDC and UW Oshkosh through external meetings and initiatives as appointed.

-- Participate in regional and national networks on planning and program development as necessary.
+- Engage with regional and state networks on planning and program development as necessary.

 - Other duties as assigned by the SBDC Director at UW Oshkosh.